-While prioritising the social needs, it is of utmost importance to provide clean and safe drinking water to the socially disadvantaged people.
+While prioritizing social needs, it is of utmost importance to provide clean and safe drinking water to the socially disadvantaged people.
 This is a much-needed betterment that needs to be addressed vigorously especially in the developing worlds.
 A business model can be prepared to serve a large section of people with pure drinking water.

 2. Micro Finance:

 “In my experience, poor people are the world’s greatest entrepreneurs.
-Everyday, they must innovate in order to survive.
-They remain poor because they do not have the opportunities to turn their creativity into sustainable income.”– Muhammad Yunus, Pioneer of the concept of Microcredit and Microfinance.
+Every day, they must innovate in order to survive.
+They remain poor because they do not have the opportunities to turn their creativity into sustainable income.”– Muhammad Yunus, pioneer of the concept of Microcredit and Microfinance.